jbranchaud/til/vscode/open-an-integrated-terminal-window.md

 # Open An Integrated Terminal Window

-VSCode offers an integrated terminal that can be used for any of your bash needs -- tests, various git commands, etc.
+Visual Studio's Code editor offers an integrated terminal that can be used for any of your bash needs -- tests, various git commands, etc.

 You can toggle the integrated terminal window open and closed with